Germany accuses Vietnam of kidnapping asylum seeker in Berlin

 Vietnam's foreign ministry did not respond immediately to a request for comment.

 Police in Vietnam said this week that Thanh had turned himself in on Monday after a 10-month international manhunt.

 They gave no details as to why he had decided to return home and hand himself in.
+No pictures of him have been published and local media said his family were unaware of his whereabouts.

 The German foreign ministry spokesman said the Vietnamese ambassador had been summoned on Tuesday afternoon and that the official representative of the Vietnamese intelligence service had been ordered to leave.

+The ambassador had been told the German Government demands that Trinh Xuan Thanh be allowed to travel back to Germany immediately his asylum application and a Vietnamese request for his extradition could be examined in full.

-He said the kidnapping "has the potential to negatively affect relations massively".
+The kidnapping was an "extreme breach of trust" and "has the potential to negatively affect relations massively", the spokesman said.

 German media reported the man had been taken from the Tiergarten, a large forested park in central Berlin, by armed men on July 23.